-Rhinoplasty improves the appearance of the nose, as well as nasal function for some patients.
+Rhinoplasty in CT improves the appearance of the nose and sometimes enhances breathing through the nose.
 We perform both cosmetic and functional rhinoplasties to meet patients’ needs.
 Many of our rhinoplasty surgeries offer an improvement to each of these areas.
-Our skilled surgeons have performed many rhinoplasty procedures and are adept at addressing both cosmetic and functional complaints.
+Our rhinoplasty specialists in Connecticut have performed many nasal procedures and are adept at addressing both cosmetic and functional complaints.

 - Humps or bumps on the bridge of the nose

 - Nose size too large or too small

 - Bulbous, drooping, upturned, or hooked nasal tip

 - Wide nasal bridge

 Nose surgery can also improve function, treating common concerns such as:

 Schedule a consultation and explore the ways that rhinoplasty can benefit you.